All Episodes

 I'll get back to him.

-Hey, hey, hey, hey, hey, hey, hey, hey, hey, don't be too hard on golf.
+Hey, hey, don't be too hard on golf.

-Oh, it just makes me uh in and how come Lieutenant.
+Oh, it just makes me.

-It makes you want to it makes you want to throw up.
+It makes you want to throw up.

 It does.

-And how come Lieutenant Colonel Patterson wasn't interviewed by the 9-11 commission if they were trying to get to the bottom of what really happened?
+And how come Lieutenant Colonel Patterson wasn't interviewed by the 9-11 Commission if they were trying to get to the bottom of what really happened?

-Well, they because they weren't.
+Well, because they weren't.

 It was a whitewash.

-It was as I say, two purposes.
+It was, as I say, two purposes.

-Uh that that was the purpose.
+That was the purpose.

-Okay, now it's snurdly snurd snurton uh Joni, pardon me, just can you hang on here just a second?
+Just can you hang on here just a second?

-I'm sorry, Rosh.
+I'm sorry, Rush.

-Here, sure, I can go.
+Sure, I can go.

 Pardon?